vladimir-tutin/Plex-Auto-Collections/README.md

 python plex_auto_collections.py --no-server
 ```

-A different configuration file can be specified with the `-c <path_to_config>` or `--config-path <path_to_config>`.
-This is useful for creating collections against different libraries, such as a Movie and TV library.
-In this case, be sure to update the `library_type` in the configuration file.
+A `config.yml` file is required to run the script.
+The script checks for a `config.yml` file alongside `plex_auto_collections.py` as well as in `config/config.yml`.
+If desired, a different configuration file can be specified with `-c <path_to_config>` or `--config-path <path_to_config>`.
+This could be useful for creating collections against different libraries, such as a Movie and TV library (in this case, be sure to update the `library_type` in the configuration file).

 ```shell
 python plex_auto_collections.py --config-path <path_to_config>